 The Ural Symphony to be Drawn in Satka

-July 3 – 30, Satka will again turn into the vast art space.
+July 3 - end of October, Satka will again turn into the vast art space.
 This year, the organizers suggested the street art festival participants should dream on the topic of the «Ural Symphony».
 For it is the music that is able to unite people, its language understood by every heart.
 Symbolically that it is Satka that will host artists from Russian and foreign cities.
 During the last years, the town saw celebrities of the world music scene perform, artists from different countries of the world create their projects, pictures from the collections of the best country museums find their place in the exhibitions.

 In three years, "Satka Street Art Fest" rocketed Satka to fame of the center of the international street art.
 Here, artists from Russia, Switzerland, Italy, Germany, Netherlands, Spain, and the Republic of South Africa created their works.
 This season, project participants will include artists from Germany, Netherlands, France, representatives of the street wave of the Ural Region, professional masters of the Satka District and quite young artists.

 The Fest will help painters not only share experience and create new works through their joint efforts.
 This is also a truly cultural event Satka residents are looking forward to.
 Every year, works of the Festival participants become true decoration of the town and evoke intense response from mass media.

 July 3 – 8, Hendrick Beikirch, a famous German artist, will work in Satka.
 In his project, «Сатка Dreamville», the virtuoso will discover a wide range of emotions children deliver to us.
 Spontaneity, sincerity and inexhaustible expectations of miracles – all of this will be reflected by Beikirch through children’s portraits.